themindoverall/deathray/README.md

 TODO
 ====

-- Move Font to its own class/file
+- Move Font to its own class/file (DONE)
-- Move DialogueBox to its own file
+- Move DialogueBox to its own file (DONE)
-- Bring over system UIBox from Monstrago
+- Bring over system UIBox from Monstrago (DONE)
-- Implement the different fonts/colors via a style system
+- Implement the different fonts/colors via a style system (DONE)
 - Create a simple markup language that can do style changes, images.
+(DONE)
 - Do letter-by-letter text animation with speedup
 - Implement a dialogue tree system
  + Allow choices to be made in dialogue box